 Maybe, in regard to natural selection, it is just a way of speaking.
 But there is the same issue in regard to natural laws.
 Are they real in and of themselves?
 Do they have some prescriptive force on the things they are said to govern?
 Or are they simply descriptions constructed to fit a set of facts and events in the world?

 I don't think it is too much to say that the general public thinks of things like natural selection and the law of, say, gravity, as things having prescriptive force.
 And it's partly due to the way scientists are always talking.
 I suspect that in this case there are more scientists who would take the prescriptive view.
-And this is certainly the way the layman thinks about scientific laws: that they govern things in the world, making them do this and that and prohibiting them from doing this and the other thing.
+And this is certainly the way the layman thinks about scientific laws: that they govern things in the world, making them do this and that and prohibiting them from doing that and the other thing.

-That is, after all what laws in the real sense of laws--the things our legislatures pass--do: they govern things.
+That is, after all, what laws in the real sense of laws--the things our legislatures pass--do: they govern things.
 They order this thing to happen and this other thing not to happen.
-The whole reason for calling regularities in nature laws is to produce this impression--that there is something out there that makes things in nature act a particular way.
+The whole reason for calling regularities in nature laws is to produce this impression that there is something out there that makes things in nature act a particular way.

 The prescriptive view of natural law is wholly unscientific.
 And by that I mean not that it violates any scientific principle (that would be positing a prescriptive law governing prescriptive laws), but that such a view lies outside the very purview of science.
 If scientists want to claim to be empirical, then they can't possibly believe in the prescriptive view because the prescriptive view is metaphysical.
 It is what the philosopher David Hume said about causation in general: it can never be arrived at by any empirical method: Nobody has ever seen a natural law.
 It is a metaphysical postulate that explains the way things happen.
 But it is wholly non-empirical.